 They're perfect for Thanksgiving dinners, but my advice is to wash and halve the sprouts in advance, but don't actually cook them until pretty close to serving time.

 This recipe is perfect for everyday dinners too.
-Don’t wait until Thanksgiving every year to indulge in a few Brussels sprouts.
+Don't wait until Thanksgiving every year to indulge in a few Brussels sprouts with a sweet and savory glaze.

 I hope this recipe will convert a few Brussels sprouts detractors, to becoming fans of this humble vegetable.